jakevdp/nfft/README.md

 ## About

-The ``nfft`` package implements one-dimensional versions of the forward and adjoint nonuniform fast Fourier transforms;
+The ``nfft`` package implements one-dimensional versions of the forward and adjoint non-equispaced fast Fourier transforms;

 The forward transform: